eerimoq/simba/README.rst

 =======

 Simba is licensed under MIT.
 Third party source code and libraries that Simba depends on may have other licenses.
-Most third part code is placed in the ``3pp`` folder.
+Most third party code is placed in the ``3pp`` folder.

 .. |buildstatus| image:: https://travis-ci.org/eerimoq/simba.svg
 .. _buildstatus: https://travis-ci.org/eerimoq/simba